 8. Get Yourself in Good Alignment

 Are you beginning to feel the discomfort of pregnancy?
 Or, maybe you're energy levels are low?
 Visit your chiropractor often from now until you give birth.
 The pregnancy hormone "relaxin", which allows our pelvis to open and expand during pregnancy in preparation for the birth, is beginning to kick in and may leave you feeling unsteady.
 Proper alignment and slowing down can help!
 Another way to keep your body balanced is by practicing Spinning Babies Daily Activities regularly.
 These principles are easy to do, don't cost you a penny, and are all great for helping align your uterus and baby into an optimal position for labor and birth.

 9. Plan for Childcare

 If you and your partner are returning to work after your baby is born, begin making a childcare plan now.
 It may seem early, but many childcare facilities have a wait list that is several months long for small babies.
-If your choosing to have an in-home babysitter instead, then start holding interviews.
+If your choose to have an in-home babysitter instead, then start holding interviews.
 It could take several months to find the right fit.
-Or, maybe you are going to be a stay-at-home-mom for awhile!?
+Or, maybe you are going to be a stay-at-home mom for a while!?
 Great, interview part-time babysitter for date nights, time with older siblings and just to have a break.